Employer

 Deliver finalized screens and a comprehensive UI toolkit, ensuring consistency and scalability.

-Given a tight timeline, we had just one week for research and analysis.
+Given a tight timeline, we had about 2 weeks for initial research and analysis.

 I started by reviewing the user data provided and conducting two client meetings to understand the audience use cases.
 This helped me identify two primary user types, which informed the next steps in mapping the platform's architecture.